sguzunov/docs/docs/connectors/03_bloomberg-connector/01_overview/overview.md

 ### Market Data

 The Bloomberg Market Data offers retrieval of real-time/delayed streaming market data and static reference market data for securities through subscription and request/response mechanisms.
-Using the available [Market Data protocols](../market-data/bbg-mdf-protocol/index.html) or [APIs](../market-data/javascript/index.html) you can easily acquire market data provided by Bloomberg in order to show it, use it or redistribute it throughout your applications.
+Using the available [Market Data protocols](../market-data/bbg-mdf-protocol/index.html) or [APIs](../market-data/javascript/index.html) you can easily acquire market data provided by Bloomberg in order to show it, use it or redistribute it throughout your apps.
 The following functionalities are available:

 - [Subscription to streaming market data](../market-data/javascript/index.html#request_types-market_data_subscription);
 - [Historical Data requests](../market-data/javascript/index.html#request_types-historical_data);